Scenario Settings

 • CALL <general | meeting | delivery | interview> <full name> - calls <full name> for a meeting | delivery | interview, for example: "CALL meeting Tomáš Ondráček"

-• CALL {"type": "gradually | general | meeting | delivery | interview", "name": "value", "location": "value"} - JSON notation for the CALL command, allowing for an extended set of parameters (such as location).
+• CALL {"type": "gradually | general | meeting | delivery | interview", "name": "value", "people2call": ["value1","value2"], "location": "value"} - JSON notation for the CALL command, allowing for an extended set of parameters (such as location or a list of contacts for gradual call).

 • EMAIL delivery <full name> - sends an email about mail in the mailbox to reception for <full name>, for example: "EMAIL delivery Tomáš Ondráček" - email addresses must be available in the contacts list